rfhtorres28/ecommerce_data_analysis/Olist_Ecommerce_Analysis.md

 # E-Commerce Sales Analysis

 ### Project Overview
 Hello there!
 This project is all about the analysis of Brazilian Olist Web Ecommerce Performance that happens during 2016-2018.
-I performed the analysis using Microsoft SQL Server Management Studio and Python for Data Quality assessment and Exploratory Data Analysis.
+I performed the analysis using Microsoft SQL Server Management Studio and Python for Data Quality Assessment and Exploratory Data Analysis.
 For Data Visualization, I used Power BI and Python's Matplotlib and Seaborn Libraries.

 ### Data Sources
 The CSV files are downloaded from kaggle website.
 I create a database on SQL Server and created tables for each file.

 ### Tools
-* SQL Server
+* SQL Server - Data Wrangling / Exploratory Data Analysis
-* Python
+* Python - Data Cleaning / Exploratory Data Analysis
-* Power BI
+* Power BI - Data Visualization
-* Excel
+* Excel - Data Visualization

+### First Phase of Data Analysis
+ In the initial phase of data preparation, the following tasks were performed:

+ 1. Using SQL Server to join multiple tables into one complete table of data.
+ 2. Transfer the complete data to Python for data cleaning.
+ 3. Remove duplicate rows, change the format of column names, detecting outliers and handling missing values.
+ 4. Send the cleaned data to SQL Server for Exploratory Data Analysis

 Insights drawn from the analysis: